-The board certified plastic surgeon at Arkansas Plastic Surgery in Little Rock, Arkansas is very skilled in creating beautiful, natural-looking breasts, whether you desire a subtle enhancement or a more dramatic augmentation of your breasts.
+Dr. David Bauer, a board certified plastic surgeon at Arkansas Plastic Surgery in Little Rock, Arkansas is very skilled in creating beautiful, natural-looking breasts, whether you desire a subtle enhancement or a more dramatic augmentation of your breasts.
 He has extensive training and experience and can help you achieve the look you desire.

-will speak with you in great detail at your initial consultation about your goals and your options for breast augmentation.
+Dr. Bauer will speak with you in great detail at your initial consultation about your goals and your options for breast augmentation.